 If the weather is too hot (or your chefs are too teeny) for the oven, try this easy July 4th No-Bake Icebox Cake.

 No need for the boxed stuff when you can make your own patriotic pops.
 Photo by Mommy Poppins

 3. Cool off with some red, white, and blue popsicles.

-Pureed watermelon, coconut milk, and raspberry extract (with a little blue food coloring) is the secret to these layered Fourth of July popsicles.
+Pureed watermelon, coconut milk, and raspberry extract (with a little blue food coloring) are the secret to these layered Fourth of July popsicles.

 Make a red, white, and blue milkshake this Fourth.
 Photo by Mommy Poppins